 Be hosted from an ISO/IEC 27001 certified facility or equivalent security framework independently audited and certified or reported.

-Rely on services covered in one of the following reports: System and Organization Controls 2 (SOC 2), IASE 3000, ENISA 715, FedRAMP Moderate, C5:2020, CSA STAR CCM, or equivalent services framework independently audited and certified or reported.
+Rely on services covered in one of the following reports: System and Organization Controls 2 (SOC 2), ISAE 3000, ENISA 715, FedRAMP Moderate, C5:2020, CSA STAR CCM, or equivalent services framework independently audited and certified or reported.

 Vulnerability Detection and Patch Management